Unconscious Scripts

 • Avoiding public speeches and anything that makes a person the center of attention.

-"If I don't allow myself to feel, I can do this."
-[If I don't feel an emotional connection, I can shoot this man as I was instructed by my commander.
+[If I don't feel an emotional connection, I can shoot this man as I was instructed to by my commander.
 As long as I don't feel, I can perform my job.]

 Possible behaviors due to past-life, unresolved/survival-based dialogue: